An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Notation and preliminaries

 \begin{remark} The above discretization scheme follows the framework established in \cite{hugo18}.
-Consequently, according to \cite[Section 4]{hugo20}, the interpolated solutions of the discrete problems converge to the solution of the continuous problem as the discretization is progressively refined. \end{remark}
+Consequently, under the mesh regularity and consistency assumptions used in \cite[Section 4]{hugo20}, the interpolated solutions of the discretized problems converge to the solution of the continuous problem as the discretization is progressively refined. \end{remark}